National-Digital-Twin/LISA/frontend/qa/readme.md

 8. `cd frontend/qa` to get to the relevant folder
 9. `ENV=dev npx cucumber-js -c config/cucumber.js` to run the tests, replacing the ENV value with whichever environment you are targeting (this directly drives which env file it will use)

+### Running Tests Locally:

+For local development, you can run tests against your local instance without going through the full login process:

+1. Make sure your local frontend is running on `http://localhost:5173` (use `npm run dev` in the frontend folder)
+2. Make sure your local backend is running on `http://localhost:3000` (the backend auto-authenticates in development mode)
+3. `cd frontend/qa` to get to the relevant folder
+4. `npm run test:local` to run the tests against your local environment

+The local configuration (`.env.local`) is pre-configured to:
+- Point to `http://localhost:5173` for both BASEURL and LISAURL
+- Skip the login process since the backend auto-authenticates in development mode
+- Use a mock local user for any user-related operations

+You can run specific scenarios by using tasks, e.g `ENV=local npx cucumber-js --config=config/cucumber.js --tags "@create-incident`

 ### Folder structure

 0. `src\pages` -> All the page (UI screen)